-This is a privacy notice for the UK Colorectal Cancer Intelligence Hub website.
+This is a privacy notice for the Bowel Cancer Intelligence UK website.
 This notice has been updated in line with the General Data Protection Regulation (GDPR).
 Please note our website uses Google Analytics.
 You can prevent your data being used by Google Analytics via an Opt-out Browser Add-on.

 What is the purpose of this notice?

 This notice tells you how the University of Leeds (University) will collect and use your personal data when you access this website.
 The University is a Controller of this personal data for the purposes of data protection legislation.

 What happens when the notice is updated?

 We keep the information provided in this notice under review.
 If we make any substantial updates, we will draw these to your attention via the website news section.